 raspberry.
 You can change that here.
 Read about other users.

-You can change what happens when your Pi boots.
-Use this option to change your boot preference to command line, desktop, or straight to Scratch.
+From here you can change what happens when your Pi boots.
+Use this option to change your boot preference to command line or desktop.
+You can choose whether boot-up waits for the network to be available, and whether the Plymouth splash screen is displayed at boot-up.

 Select a locale, for example